Does Medicare Cover Chiropractic Services?

 • Coverage rules

-Additionally, it is advisable to assess the limitation of chiropractic care under Medicare Part B and the specific terms of each plan.
+Additionally, it may also be advisable to understand the potential limitations of chiropractic care under Medicare Part B and the specific terms of each plan.

 Does medicare advantage cover chiropractic

-Medicare Advantage plans may provide coverage for chiropractic treatments, with the specifics varying for each plan member.
-While Part B covers spinal manipulation for active treatment, Advantage plans have the potential to broaden this coverage.
+Some of the Medicare Advantage plans may provide coverage for chiropractic treatments, with the specifics varying for each plan member.
+While Part B could cover spinal manipulation for active treatment, some Advantage plans may have the potential to broaden this coverage.

 How to Find a Plan That Covers Chiropractic Care

-Finding a Medicare Advantage plan that offers chiropractic coverage requires some research and comparison.
-You can use various online tools, such as the Medicare Plan Finder on Medicare.gov, to compare Medicare Advantage plans for chiropractic coverage.
+Finding a Medicare Advantage plan that could offer chiropractic coverage will likely require some research and comparison.
+You may use various online tools, such as the Medicare Plan Finder on this website to compare Medicare Advantage plans for chiropractic coverage.

-When comparing Medicare Advantage plans for chiropractic coverage, one should take into account the following factors:
+When comparing Medicare Advantage plans for chiropractic coverage, one should take into account possible factors, such as:

 • The options available in their area